tableau/extensions-api/docs/trex_release-notes.md

 * Show and hide capabilities for extensions (now you see it, now you don't).
 For more information, see [Show and Hide Objects in the Dashboard]({{site.baseurl}}/docs/trex_show_hide.html).

-* Starting in Tableau Server and Tableau Online 2019.1, when the dashboard is not visible (minimized or in the background), Extensions API method calls are blocked.
-If you have code that might run when the browser window is not visible, you should add code to check the state of the window Tableau is running in and then handle that condition appropriately.
-If you don't check the state, and your extension makes an API call, a `"visibility-error"` could be thrown because of the blocked state.
-Be sure to use the latest version of the library (`tableau-extensions-1.1.0.js`).
-For more information, see [Handle Extensions API errors when the dashboard is not visible]({{site.baseurl}}/docs/trex_error_handling.html#handle-extensions-api-errors-when-the-dashboard-is-not-visible).